Are Icicles a Sign of an Ice Dam on Your Roof?

 Icicles are commonly thought to be a sign of an ice dam on your roof, but are they?
 Possibly, says Focus on Energy.

 The three things necessary to form icicles — snow, heat to melt the snow and cold weather — are also needed to form ice dams, Focus on Energy explains.
 Ice dams form when warm air from inside your home melts snow on the roof.
-When the meltwater reaches the colder eaves (the part of the roof that extends beyond the walls), the water refreezes and creates a buildup of ice along the edge of your roofline, states the Insurance Institute for Business and Home Safety (IBHS).
+When the meltwater reaches the colder eaves (the part of the roof that extends beyond the walls), the water refreezes and creates a buildup of ice along the edge of your roofline, says This Old House.

 So, icicles hanging from a roof’s edge may be a sign of an ice dam.
 However, ice dams can form without the presence of any large icicles.